-- Dependent Capabilities – Link dependent capabilities with the primary capability when operations require dependent skills to perform the operation.
+Dependent Capabilities – Link dependent capabilities with the primary capability when operations require dependent skills to perform the operation.

-Key Components of Epicor Finite Job Scheduling
+Critical Components of Epicor Kinetic Finite Job Scheduling

-- Load – This component of Epicor Finite Job Scheduling measures how much time or production output is required by operations to complete part quantities.
-Load represents the demand that is placed against the schedule.
-It is the amount of time or production output that the resource needs in order to complete the operation.
+- Load – This component measures how operations require much time or production output to complete part quantities.
 The load required for each job is calculated by the part quantity needed, the operations required to complete production, and the availability of resources to complete the job’s part quantity.
+Load represents the demand placed against the schedule—the amount of time or production output that the resource needs to complete the operation.

 - Scheduling Blocks – Use Scheduling Blocks to calculate the amount of load required to complete an operation.
 A scheduling block is a record that measures the length of time during which work will be done on one operation.
 First, the scheduling engine determines how much time it will take to complete the operation.
 Then the engine calculates how many scheduling blocks are required to handle the load.
 The length of these time allocation records will vary, depending upon the quantity produced, the number of resources (machines or operators) available, whether the operation can be divided, and so on.
 When the scheduling engine calculates how many blocks will handle the load, it checks how much capacity in time is available on the resources that will complete the operations.
 At this point, each block resembles a puzzle piece, as the engine tries to fit each block into a segment of open time on a resource.
 The job is scheduled when all blocks are placed into the resource’s time.